Shake, Rattle & Roll II: "Kulam"

-Bogart (Joey Marquez), a handicapped and overmodest patient, has feelings for Dra.
-Kalbaryo (Daisy Romualdez), his arrogant but affectionate doctor, who does his check-up.
-After Kalbaryo finishes his check-up, Bogart's friend, Tiffany (Carmina Villaroel), visits him in his room and starts to talk to him.
-As Tiffany leaves, Melanie (Sylvia Sanchez), a troubled and flirtatious nurse, begins to have sex with Bogart.
-When Dra.
-Kalbaryo returns, she is enraged at seeing them inter-coursing each other and fires Melanie.
+Bogart, a handicapped and overmodest patient, has feelings for Dr. Kalbaryo, his arrogant but affectionate doctor, who does his check-up.
+After Kalbaryo finishes his check-up, Bogart's friend Tiffany, visits him in his room and starts to talk to him.
+As Tiffany leaves, Melanie, a troubled and flirtatious nurse, begins to have sex with Bogart.
+When Dr. Kalbaryo returns, she is enraged at seeing them in the act and fires Melanie.
 Kalbaryo berates Bogart for his love for her and reveals her family heritage.
-Kalbaryo later reveals herself to be a witch, born under her great grandfather who is a witch doctor.
-When Bogart refuses to profess his love to Kalbaryo, she began to torture him by performing voodoo on him using his hair to a voodoo doll.
+Kalbaryo later reveals herself to be a witch, starting from her great grandfather who is a witch doctor.
+When Bogart refuses to profess his love to Kalbaryo, she tortures him by performing sympathetic magic on him, by placing his hair on a doll.
 As Kalbaryo leaves the room, Tiffany, who had left her books in the hospital, returns and Bogart urges her to help him escape.

-Kalbaryo, who had noticed that Bogart escaped, found him hiding in the nursery room with Tiffany and turned all the babies into tiyanaks.
+Kalbaryo, finds Bogart hiding in the nursery room with Tiffany and turns all the babies into tiyanaks.
 After escaping, Bogart and Tiffany hide in a laboratory where they find Melanie.
-They explain about Kalbaryo to the fired nurse who told them that witches use body parts from their victims in their voodoo dolls to perform their voodoo.
+They explain the situation to her who tells them that witches use body parts from their victims in their voodoo dolls to perform their spell.
 Tiffany realizes that she had Kalbaryo's hairbrush earlier after they bumped into each other.
 Melanie distracts Kalbaryo with the hospital's intercom system to allow Tiffany to enter the room and replace Bogart's hair with Kalbaryo's.

-Melanie hides Bogart at a morgue for protection but Kalbaryo casts a spell to reanimate the bodies of the bus crash victims from the morgue.
-After Kalbaryo leaves, Tiffany sneaks into the room and manages to replace the hair in the voodoo doll.
-Kalbaryo returns and catches Tiffany, after she had replaced the hair, taking the voodoo doll away from her.
+Melanie hides Bogart in a morgue for protection but Kalbaryo casts a spell to reanimate the dead bodies.
+After Kalbaryo leaves, Tiffany sneaks into the room and replaces the hair in the voodoo doll.
+Kalbaryo returns and catches Tiffany, taking the voodoo doll away from her.
 She forces Tiffany to watch as she turns her friend into a frog.
 Unaware that the doll has her hair, she turns herself into a frog.
-Meanwhile, Bogart and Melanie are being attacked by the reanimated bus victims.
-Tiffany manages to reverse the spell, saving them.
+Tiffany manages to reverse the spell on the morgue, saving Bogart and Melanie from the undead.

-As the trio begins celebrating, Melanie notices Kalbaryo, who was still a frog, follow them and scream for help.
+As the trio begins celebrating, Melanie notices Kalbaryo, who is still a frog, follow them and scream for help.
 After being insulted by Kalbaryo, Melanie traps her in the zoology laboratory where she will be used for dissection.